 To be considered for the qualification of a BSc degree with honours you are required to have passed modules to the value of 360 credits.
-This may include recognition of prior learning for Level 4 modules and/or compensated fails where permitted.
+This may include recognition of prior learning and/or compensated fails where permitted.

 A BSc will be classified according to the following scale: